 Call 911.
 Always report the accident to law enforcement.
 A police report documents the scene objectively and is among the first documents an attorney and an insurance adjuster will request.

 Get medical attention the same day.
 Go to the ER or an urgent care clinic even if you feel okay.
-Delayed treatment creates gaps in your medical record.
-Insurance companies treat those gaps as evidence that you were not seriously hurt, or that something other than the crash caused your injuries.
+Delayed treatment creates gaps in your medical record, and insurance companies treat those gaps as evidence that you were not seriously hurt.

-Document everything at the scene.
+Document the scene.
 Photograph all vehicles, road conditions, visible injuries, traffic signals, and skid marks.
 If there are witnesses, get their names and phone numbers before they leave.

 Do not admit fault.
 Give police the factual details of what happened and let your attorney handle the legal analysis.
 Even expressing sympathy at the scene can be interpreted as an admission of responsibility.